Theme Park Inc: Gameplay

 The player starts out as the assistant manager of a theme park, hired by the president of the company to take over his position.
 To do this, the player must build and manage a theme park with three unique zones: Land of Invention, Polar Zone, and Arabian Nights.
 Each zone has unique rides, sideshows and scenery items.
 The player is guided by the president and his directors (each of whom specialize in a specific area of park management), and is aided by a blue spherical creature, named the Advisor, who gives the player advice.
 The player must hire staff to maintain the park, keep guests happy, and research new items for the player to build.
 Staff members must be kept well-rested and happy, or they may go on strike.
 To advance further into the game, the player must complete several objectives.
 These objectives involve training staff for a specific job to unlock a new section of the park zone, or completing challenges to gain golden tickets, which are required to beat those objectives.
 Challenges include keeping guest happiness levels high, making sure a ride does not break down, or making a certain amount of profit from a specific ride.
 Completing these challenges will give a specified number of golden tickets, and certain challenges must be completed to complete an objective.
 However, if the player fails too many challenges, they will be fired and the game will be over.
-The objective of the game is to become the new boss of Theme park Inc by accruing a majority stake in the company and several park awards (e.g., the highest or fastest roller coaster, the fastest go kart, the longest log flume ride, the best security, the best decoration and the best staff training).
+The objective of the game is to advance within the company by completing objectives and challenges, earning stock, unlocking new park areas, and gaining access to special rides through the use of golden tickets.

 Theme Park Inc, in comparison to Theme Park World, has a greater emphasis on the management of the park rather than the rides themselves.
 The game requires more effort be put into finer aspects such as staff management, park layout, and guests' needs, as not doing so can make it more difficult to complete challenges and objectives.
 Theme Park Inc also introduced the Roller Coaster Editor, an in-built feature that allows players to create their own layouts for the pylon rides (roller coasters and log flumes) in the game.
 The players can then save these designs and use them in the game proper.